caseyg/awesome/README.md

 *   [continuedev/amplified.dev](https://github.com/continuedev/amplified.dev) - 🔊 We believe in a future where developers are amplified, not automated

 *   [IBM/watsonx-ai-samples](https://github.com/IBM/watsonx-ai-samples) - IBM watsonx.ai sample models, notebooks and apps.

-*   [nerveband/Apple-Music-Play-History-Converter](https://github.com/nerveband/Apple-Music-Play-History-Converter) - A Python desktop app that converts Apple Music play history to Last.fm-compatible format.
-Features local CSV processing, optional iTunes API integration, and is available as a script or Mac app.

 *   [stevepereira/flow-engineering](https://github.com/stevepereira/flow-engineering) - Flow Engineering is the practice of improving the flow of work, information, and data across organizations through value streams.